 This article is a neurodiversity-affirming look at selective mutism and autism, written from lived experience.
 It's here to replace old stories — "shy," "defiant," "mute" — with something truer: that silence can be a form of communication, a boundary, a survival response.
 And alongside the grief of what wasn't understood, there can also be something quietly extraordinary about autistic inner worlds: depth, pattern-sense, perception, and a kind of private magic that doesn't always translate into words.

-If you were that child, or you’re that adult now, I want you to know this from the start: you were never broken.
+If you were that child, or you're that adult now: you were never broken.
 Your nervous system was doing its job.

 A Childhood Hidden in Silence: School, Home, and Not Fitting In